 If you're visiting Dripping Springs, one thing you can be sure of is that there will be some kind of live music on the day of your visit.
 Somewhere on Mercer Street, or somewhere nearby, someone will be on stage.

-Once located in downtown Dripping Springs, but now on RR 12 sits Mercer Street Dancehall.
-Re-opening in November 2018, it's been called a true Texas dancehall, the like of which are not often seen anymore.
+Once located in downtown Dripping Springs, but now on RR 12 sits Mercer Dancehall.
+It's been called a true Texas dancehall, the like of which are not often seen anymore.
 Visitors can catch a variety of musical acts on its stage, whether it's a traditional country act or more contemporary fare.

 But the music doesn't stop at the dancehall.